Chapter 32

 In Today's Words:

-"The ordinary expense of the greater part of modern governments in time of peace being equal to their ordinary revenue, when war comes they have no fund to draw from."
+"The ordinary expense of the greater part of modern governments, in time of peace, being equal, or nearly equal, to their ordinary revenue, when war comes, they are both unwilling and unable to increase their revenue in proportion to the increase of their expense."

 In Today's Words: